pbfy0/BHMultikey_old/README.md

-# BHMultikey
+﻿# BHMultikey
 Multi-keyboard support for Brawlhalla

 This program allows using multiple keyboards on one computer in Brawlhalla.

 ## Instructions
 This program depends on the Visual C++ runtime.
 You'll need to download it from [here](https://www.microsoft.com/en-us/download/details.aspx?id=48145).
 Make sure to download the same version (32 or 64 bit) as the program.
-By default, this program supports both standard keyboard control schemes (`WASD HJKL` and `????
-VCXZ`).
+By default, this program supports both standard keyboard control schemes (`WASD HJKL` and `↑←↓→ VCXZ`).
 The keys can be rebound on a per-keyboard basis.
-To use, replace BrawlhallaAir.swf and Game.swz from the Brawlhalla directory with the ones in the archive.
+To use, replace BrawlhallaAir.swf and Init.swz from the Brawlhalla directory with the ones in the archive.
 BHMultikey.exe must be running to actually enable multi-keyboard functionality.
 Make sure to launch BHMultikey.exe before leaving the main menu.

 ## Extras
 - `;` toggles jumping with the up key (default is off)